Osun United's €10k gain from Ighalo's Manchester United loan moved into government account | Goal.com

 “They signed for the release of the money to the government purse, initially some people would have embezzled it but they signed to put in the hands of the commissioner which is the account of the Ministry of Youth and Sports of Osun State.”

-After three months without receiving their salaries, Ahmad confirmed the Government of Osun State has started paying all outstanding dues to the players of Osun United and Osun Babes on Wednesday.
+After three months without receiving their salaries, Amodu confirmed the Government of Osun State has started paying all outstanding dues to the players of Osun United and Osun Babes on Wednesday.

 “Majority of the players of Osun United, Osun Babes and the contract coaches have started receiving their outstanding salaries on Wednesday,” he added.